Roadwar 2000: Gameplay and plot

-In 1999, terrorists unleash a deadly virus on the United States, leading to its collapse.
-Various vigilantes and survivalists appear, and cars become the primary form of transportation and combat.
+A virus has caused the collapse of civilization, and cars have become the primary form of transportation, combat and survival.

-The player starts off as sort of a scavenger and attempts to build up an army capable of crossing between cities on highways, which have become littered with hordes of marauding mutants, cannibals, and criminal gangs.
+The player starts off as a scavenger and attempts to build up an army capable of crossing between cities on highways, which have become littered with hordes of marauding mutants, cannibals, and criminal gangs.

-Winning enough battles and gathering a sizable army may bring the player's character to attention of the ailing US government, which will recruit the player to find eight missing scientists, America's only hope to finding a cure for the disease.
-The player must bring them back to a secret base.
-Along the way, the player must loot cities and scavenge for needed supplies and munitions.
+Winning enough battles and gathering a sizable army may bring the player's character to attention of the ailing US government, which will recruit the player to find eight missing scientists, America's only hope to finding a cure for the virus.
+The player must bring them to a secret base, looting cities and scavenging for needed supplies and munitions along the way.

-The game calculates and displays detailed statistics during combat encounters that, not surprisingly, occur fairly often.
-While these text messages were displayed in simple text on the early versions of the game, the Amiga and Atari ST versions accompany these battles with digitized sound.
+The game calculates and displays detailed statistics during the frequent combat encounters.
+In early versions of the game, these are displayed as text-only messages; the Amiga and Atari ST versions added digitized sound.

 Release

-Roadwar 2000 was originally released in 1986 for the Apple II and Commodore 64.
-In 1987, it was ported to the Amiga, Atari ST, Apple IIGS, FM-7, NEC PC-8801, and MS-DOS.
+SSI originally released it in 1986 for the Apple II and Commodore 64.
+In 1987, the game was ported to the Amiga, Atari ST, Apple IIGS, FM-7, NEC PC-8801, and MS-DOS.
 The Amiga, Atari ST and Apple IIGS versions, developed by Westwood Associates, sported digital sound effects and higher-quality graphics than the previous versions.

+Roadwar 2000 was followed by Roadwar Europa in 1987, which used the same platforms as R2000.